 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 We use different methods of assessment, some of which will depend on the modules you choose.
 This is to ensure that you can demonstrate their knowledge and understanding in a wide variety of ways.
-Assessment methods may include e-portfolios of practical work, group and individual projects and reports, essays, exams, literature reviews, case studies, presentations, scripts and commentaries.
+Assessment methods may include e-portfolios of practical work, group and individual projects and reports, reflective and critical essays, exams, literature reviews, case studies, presentations, scripts and commentaries.
 Creative-critical assessments encourage innovation and experimentation with new techniques and different ideas.

 A bachelor degree with a 2:1 (Hons), preferably with some background in lens-based or image practice.
 This course encourages applications from students whose undergraduate degree has investigated one of the following subject areas: